ashleyle95/sqlbi/README.md

 ![image](https://github.com/user-attachments/assets/fde5aa2b-8675-4e0d-93d0-6f557231b2b0)

-**`Page Financial Performance`** *Emphasize the efficiency of business performance across months and classify areas based on the growth rate of key business metrics*
+**`Page Financial Performance`** *Provide the comprehensive performance overview across all area network and growth rate compared to the previous month*

 Due interest is the category that accounts for the highest percentage of total operating income.